dvellanki/dvellanki/README.md

 -->

 - I love programming and data science
-*🌱 I believe there is always something to learn and do things in a new way *🌍 I am currently working with VMware as an Application Developer *Connect with me on:
+Markup : *🌱 I believe there is always something to learn and do things in a new way *🌍 I am currently working with VMware as an Application Developer *Connect with me on:
   *🏢 [LinkedIn] www.linkedin.com/in/divya-vellanki/